 I remember the day, two days ago, that my sister was finally released.
 She is not healed, and she still has a battle ahead of her, but knowing that the cabin fever of those four walls would no longer attack her.

 I remember, and I will never forget, what I have witnessed.
 What my sister has gone through, twice now, is something that makes me faithless.
 The torture and suffering that she is experiencing is something that I will never understand, and something that I will forever feel ashamed for, for not being able to take away.
-I will never forget the toll it took on my mother, husband and I. And I will never get back the pieces of my heart that were broken and lost these past five weeks.
+I will never forget the toll it took on my husband and I. Most importantly, the toll it took on my sissy.

 But I will also remember the strength, fight, and determination of that tiny girl.
 How she fought on when everything was failing her, how she fights on now with a body that will not submit to her will.
 I will never forget the awe I have felt as I witness her carry on.
 There will never be another human being that stands above her.
 Ever.

 A girl, with hands on fire, now begins the journey of rebuilding.
 Her pain is not gone, her weakness just setting in, and the uphill trek of finding a way to regain her life is just starting.
 But sis, if you ever read this, just know that you will make it.
 You will conquer and succeed.
 You will be bigger than this because you are bigger than life.
-And you will never, ever, be alone.
-I would give another month, a year, or all of my life, if it meant standing by your side.
-You have people behind and beside you that will never let you fall.
 It is a privileged and an honor to be your big sister, and I am so very, very proud of you.